2015–16 Professional U18 Development League: League 2

 League 2, referred to as the Professional Development U18 League, is split into two regional divisions.

 Teams will play each team in their own division twice, and each team in the other division once, for a total of 30 games for North division teams, and 29 games each for South division teams.

 At the end of the season, the teams finishing in the top two positions of both divisions will meet in the knockout stage to determine the overall league champion.
+21 teams competed this season, 2 more than last season.
+Hull City U18s and Watford U18s were promoted to Category 2 Academy status joining the league this year.
+Hull City played in the North, and Watford played in the South.